By Catarina Redisch in Aswan, Egypt

 With kids in Aswan

 I was only 6 when we were there, so mum thought it would be more fun for me to stay in Aswan.
-We spent the morning walking around, dodging hawkers (mum says lah, shukran in a firm voice), eating street food and just hanging around the fountains and the playgrounds.
+We spent the morning walking around, dodging hawkers (mum says lah, shukran in a firm voice), eating street food and just hanging around the fountains and the playground.

 Horses